-At Emergency Volunteering you can access information about a variety of topics related to natural disaster mitigation and response.
+At Emergency Volunteering you can access information about a variety of topics related to natural disaster mitigation, response and recovery.

 With Emergency Volunteering you can:

 Access useful information and resources to increase your knowledge about: